 Dr. Holliman’s current faculty appointments include: Professor of Emergency Medicine and Public Health Sciences and Global Health Program Advisor at Penn State University Hershey Medical Center in Hershey, Pennsylvania, Professor of Military and Emergency Medicine at the Uniformed Services University of the Health Sciences in Bethesda, Maryland, Adjunct Professor of Emergency Medicine at George Washington University in Washington, D.C., and Adjunct Professor of Emergency Medicine at Nanjing Medical University, Nanjing, People’s Republic of China.
 After many years of service and organization development, he also currently serves as the Past-President of the International Federation for Emergency Medicine, a consortium of all of the world’s national and regional Emergency Medicine organizations.
 Under Jim’s leadership, this complex organization is carrying out numerous programs and projects to improve Emergency Medicine throughout the world.

-Terrence M. Mulligan DO, MPH, FIFEM, FACEP, FAAEM, FACOEP, FNVSHA - Vice President
+Terrence M. Mulligan DO, MPH, FIFEM, FACEP, FAAEM, FACOEP, FNVSHA - Treasurer

 Terrence M. Mulligan DO, MPH, FIFEM, FACEP, FAAEM, FACOEP, FNVSHA is a Clinical Associate Professor at the University of Maryland School of Medicine, an Associate Faculty at the Institute for Global Health, and the Director of the International EM Program.
 He is a Visiting Assistant Professor at Stellenbosch University in South Africa, a Visiting Professor at Hunan Provincial People’s Hospital, Changsha, China, and a Visiting Professor at Apollo Gleneagles Hospital in Kolkata, India.
 He has a Masters in Public Health and work towards a Masters in Health Policy, Economics and Law, and has completed subspecialty Fellowships in International Emergency Medicine, in Health Policy and in EM Administration and Management.